david-fong/capswalk/README.md

-# 🐍⌨ SnaKey
+# ⌨🐍 SnaKey

 [**`try it!`**](index.html)

 At its core, SnaKey is a typing game where you move by typing keyboard sequences corresponding to characters from written languages.
 For example, playing with English, if there was a tile adjacent to your player character with the written character "a", to move on it, you would type the keyboard sequence "a".
 If you were playing with Japanese, you would type the keyboard sequence "no" to move onto an adjacent "の".

-It draws some inspiration from the well-known [Snake Game](https://wikipedia.org/wiki/Snake_(video_game_genre)), hence its name.
+SnaKey drew some initial inspiration from the well-known [Snake Game](https://wikipedia.org/wiki/Snake_(video_game_genre)), hence its name, which is a pun on "snake" and "keyboard".

 ## Contents